-Sure, your gut feelings have considerable value, but they’re not always reliable; for example, sometimes beliefs shaped by feelings just come from defense-mechanisms or ancient fears.
+Sure, your gut feelings have considerable value, but they’re not always reliable; for example, sometimes beliefs shaped by feelings just come from defense mechanisms or ancient fears.
 The alternative is this: when you believe something, look for evidence to both support and challenge it, then weigh everything up.

 5. Guilty Thinking

 So much negative chatter in your mind probably includes words like “should”, “have to” and “must.”
 These types of ANTs are infused with powerful guilt that controls and limits your behavior.
 To fight back, self-monitor for these words and stop to consider whether you really have an obligation to do something.

 Labels hold you back, forcing you into a box that’s limiting or outdated.
 If your negative thoughts constantly label you (especially as a “loser” or “failure”) then your resilience and staying power take a major hit.
 If you hear your internal voice giving you a negative label, try replying (even out loud), e.g. by saying “I’m not a failure.”